MackJackenna/RT2_assignment1/README.md

 	    Call rospy.spin()

 # Things to improve:
-Node_C does not use a parameter to change the message rate of display but instead asks for a user integer input.
+* Node_C does not use a parameter to change the message rate of display but instead asks for a user integer input.
 Given a revisit of the package, this would be ammended to include the parameter.

-Modifying the launch file to include the geometry of the four terminals relative to the screen would help to make the running of the package more fluid, with less work to do for the user.
+* Modifying the launch file to include the geometry of the four terminals relative to the screen would help to make the running of the package more fluid, with less work to do for the user.

-The actual position of the robot seems to be out by 0.5 in the x coordinate, I am unsure whether this is down to my coding or to the simulation environment.
+* The actual position of the robot seems to be out by 0.5 in the x coordinate, I am unsure whether this is down to my coding or to the simulation environment.

+* The **all_nodes.launch** launch file does not seem to launch the gnome-terminals upon cloning of the repository anymore.
+Further investiagtion is needed into a solution for this.